jspsych/jsPsych/docs/extensions/jspsych-ext-webgazer.md

 webgazer_targets | array | An array of objects contain the pixel coordinates of elements on the screen specified by the `.targets` parameter.
 Each object contains a `selector` property, containing the CSS selector string used to find the element, plus `top`, `bottom`, `left`, and `right` parameters which specify the [bounding rectangle](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) of the element.

 ## Functions

+In addition to the jsPsych webgazer-* plugins, the jsPsych webgazer extension provides a set of functions that allow the researcher to interact more directly with WebGazer.
+These functions can be called at any point during an experiment, and are crucial for building trial plugins that interact with WebGazer.
+All of the functions below must be prefixed with `jsPsych.extensions.webgazer` (e.g. `jsPsych.extensions.webgazer.faceDetected()`).

 ### faceDetected()